Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Delete the EFS file share.
 Create an Amazon FSx for Windows File Server file share for the EC2 instances.
 - [ ] Use the correct IAM credentials to mount the EFS file share.
 - [ ] Configure NFSv4 support on the Windows operating system that is running on the EC2 instances.
-- [ ] Allow the correct port for NFS through the security group and network ACL.
+- [ ] Allow the correct port for NFS through the security group and network `ACL`.

 ### An existing, deployed solution uses Amazon EC2 instances with Amazon EBS General Purpose SSD volumes, am Amazon RDS PostgreSQL database, an Amazon EFS file system, and static objects stored in an Amazon S3 bucket.
 The Security team now mandates that at-rest encryption be turned on immediately for all aspects of the application, without creating new resources and without any downtime.
 To satisfy the requirements, which one of these services can the SysOps Administrator enable at-rest encryption on?